NivedithaKarthikeyan/LandregistryApp/docs/source/bankServer/introduction.rst

 * ``express`` - Express.js, or simply Express, is a back end web application framework for Node.js.
 It is designed for building web applications and APIs.
 It has been called the de facto standard server framework for Node.js.
 * ``mongoose`` -  Mongoose is a JavaScript object-oriented programming library that creates a connection between MongoDB and the Express web application framework.
 It provides a straight-forward, schema-based solution to model your application data.
 * ``nodemon`` - Tool that helps automatically restarting the node application when file changes in the directory are detected.
-* ``swagger-jsdoc`` - This library reads your JSDoc-annotated source code and generates an OpenAPI (Swagger) specification.
+* ``swagger-jsdoc`` - Swagger is an Interface Description Language for describing RESTful APIs expressed using JSON.
+This library reads your JSDoc-annotated source code and generates an OpenAPI (Swagger) specification.
+With this library, you can document your express endpoints using swagger OpenAPI 3 Specification.
 * ``swagger-ui-express`` - This module allows you to serve auto-generated swagger-ui generated API docs from express.